pdb-94/miguel/README.md

 2) pdf-report with the most important results and a syste evaluation.

 Authors and contributors:
-The main author is Paul Bohn (Technische Hochschule Köln).
+The main author is Paul Bohn (@pdb-94).
 Co-author of the project is Silvan Rummeny (Technische Hochschule Köln) who created the first approach within his PhD.
 Other contributors are Moritz End (Technische Hochschule Köln).

 Content and structure: